AlexanderPeschBerrocal/HyprArch/Enhanced_README.md

    - `hyprlock`: A Wayland-native screen locker.

 5. **Install Waybar**
-   A versatile status bar with optional modules for volume (pavucontrol) and Bluetooth (blueman).
+   A versatile status bar with optional modules for volume (pavucontrol) and bluetooth (blueman).

 6. **Install Utility Applications**
    - `wlogout`: For managing logout and shutdown options.